DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/heightExpr.md

 A node's height.

 ##### param(value): any
-When the function is called as a setter, returns the node's new height value; when the function is called as a getter, returns `undefined`.
+A node's new height or `undefined`.

 ---
+A function assigned to this property should do the following:

+* Return a node's new height when the **value** parameter is set to `undefined`.
+* Save a new height value to a data storage when the **value** parameter contains a node's height.
+For instance, assign this value to the **obj** parameter's field to save a node's height in your data source.

 The [units](/api-reference/10%20UI%20Components/dxDiagram/1%20Configuration/units.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/#units') property specifies the measurement unit.